evanw/esbuild/README.md

   --trace=...
 Write a CPU trace to this file --cpuprofile=...
 Write a CPU profile to this file

-Example:
+Examples:
   # Produces dist/entry_point.js and dist/entry_point.js.map
   esbuild --bundle entry_point.js --outdir=dist --minify --sourcemap

+  # Allow JSX syntax in .js files
+  esbuild --bundle entry_point.js --outfile=out.js --loader:.js=jsx

+  # Substitute the identifier RELEASE for the literal true
+  esbuild example.js --outfile=out.js --define:RELEASE=true
 ```

 ## Using with React

 To use esbuild with [React](https://reactjs.org/):

-* Make sure all JSX syntax is put in `.jsx` files instead of `.js` files because esbuild uses the file extension to determine what syntax to parse.
+* Either put all JSX syntax in `.jsx` files instead of `.js` files, or use `--loader:.js=jsx` to use the JSX loader for `.js` files.

 * If you're using TypeScript, run `tsc` first to convert `.tsx` files into either `.jsx` or `.js` files.